-Finance costs were lower for the second quarter of 2023 compared to the first quarter of 2023 and the second quarter of 2022 due to additional interest capitalized for the Geismar 3 project.
-Finance costs before capitalized interest have increased in 2023 compared to the prior year due to additional interest on long-term ocean going vessel leases.
+Finance costs were lower for the three and nine month periods ended in 2023 compared to the comparable periods in 2022 primarily due to additional interest capitalized for the Geismar 3 project.
 Refer to the Liquidity and Capital Resources section on page 13.